 This new system of selling timeshare was even more convoluted and the contracts could be read in different ways.
-Some suggested that its convoluted nature was developed in such a way, as to leave open avenues to later claim it’s not a timeshare, or a holiday club or the sale of a currency.
-If fact, they were sold as holiday clubs them timeshare and then investments.
+Some suggested that its convoluted nature was developed in such a way as to leave open avenues to later claim it’s not a timeshare, or a holiday club or the sale of a currency.
+In fact, they were sold as holiday clubs, then timeshares and then investments.

-During this period thousand left timeshares and explored other holiday concepts and the resorts had lost the hearts and mind war so took upon the opportunity in lobbying and assisting governments and authority’s departments.
+During this period thousands left timeshares and explored other holiday concepts and the resorts had lost the hearts and minds war so took upon the opportunity in lobbying and assisting governments and authority’s departments.

-The timeshare industry banded together to deliver its collective view on the many consumer issues however naturally when a defendant seeks t be heard in routing voices it’s very difficult with the addition of the interference with of the collection of maintenance fees, the overt proclamations that people should leave and the disembowelling some bad boys on the 4 Crime-Share websites the timeshare industry took actions against Mr Gey exposed him as being the Man at the back of the campaign, which in part discredited him, in the eye of the authorities.
+The timeshare industry banded together to deliver its collective view on the many consumer issues.
+Some bad boys on the 4 Crime-Share websites took actions against Mr Gey exposed him as being the man at the back of the campaign, which in part discredited him in the eye of the authorities.

 This has two effects.

-As an upsurge in litigation was occurring, those wanting to pursue resorts for compensation the cold callers arrived making a nuisance of themselves.
-Many calls were made and to convince timeshare owners to either sell the timeshare with them or let them litigate the matters.
-With the added claims that compensation was around the corners and with added asserting that the case was a ‘slam dunk’ many paid substantial sums to obtain whay they thought were the best legal minds yet received nothing.
+As an upsurge in litigation was occurring with those wanting to pursue resorts for compensation so the cold callers arrived to make a nuisance of themselves.
+Many calls were made and to convince timeshare owners to either sell the timeshare with them or let them litigate the matter.
+With the added claims that compensation was around the corner and asserting that the case was a ‘slam dunk’, many paid substantial sums to obtain whay they thought were the best legal minds, yet received nothing.
 No legal action, resale, no compensation and no termination of the contract.

-Timeshare sales and the mis selling of them have received very few complaints in the last 2 years and the majority concerns the days of the wild west (pre-2010).
-In comparison to days gone by, very little in the new business has taken place so naturally the complaints will fall a way despite the mission of the industry to say it has. however, many report a continuance of up selling.
+Timeshare sales and the mis-selling of them has received very few complaints in the last 2 years and the majority of concerns of the days of the wild west (pre-2010) have quietened.
+In comparison to days gone by very little new business has taken place, so naturally the complaints will fall away despite the mission of the industry to say it has - however, many report a continuance of upselling.

-The main issue facing the industry today is the number of scammers paying on the dwindling client base.
+The main issue facing the industry today is the number of scammers playing on the dwindling client base.